journeyman-cc/smeagol/README.md

 ## Todo

 * Git integration!
 Smeagol doesn't have any inbuilt versioning or backup mechanism; it's intended that Git will be used as that mechanism.
-But it isn't implemented yet.
+But it isn't implemented yet;
-* Image (and other media) upload.
+* Image (and other media) upload;
+* Improved editor.
+The editor is at present very primitive - right back from the beginnings of the Web.
+It would be nice to have a rich embedded editor like [Hallo](https://github.com/bergie/hallo) or [Aloha](http://aloha-editor.org/Content.Node/index.html) but I havenven't (yet) had time to integrate them!
 * Improved security.
+Having the passwords in plain text rather than encrypted is just basically poor; having the passwd file in *public* space is also poor (although I believe it cannot be accessed via HTTP).
+Essentially, authentication mechanisms should be pluggable, and at present they aren't;
-* Mechanism to add users through the user interface.
+* Mechanism to add users through the user interface;
-* Mechanism to change passwords through the user interface.
+* Mechanism to change passwords through the user interface;

 ## Prerequisites